vyacheslavbytsko/Private-Stickers-Telegram-Bot/README.md

 For more commands and their descriptions, head over to [@PrivSticksBot](https://t.me/PrivSticksBot).

+## How to install

+1. Clone the repo
+2. `pip install -r requirements.txt`
+3. create file `token.txt` with the token of your telegram bot
+4. create file `botname.txt` with the name of the bot e.g. PrivSticksBot
+5. create file `admins.txt` with line-separated Telegram ids of admins
+6. run bot: `python main.py`

 ## How to use

 You can use my bot via [this link](https://t.me/PrivSticksBot).